ieedan/aidanbleser.com/blog/src/posts/why-i-built-esetres.md

 ## My Requirements

--   REST API
+-   Uses REST API
--   Access Control
+-   Has Access Control
--   Standalone (No database or hosts its own database)
+-   Is standalone (No database or hosts its own database)
--   Fast retrieval for even private files
+-   Has fast retrieval for even private files
--   Dead simple setup and startup
+-   Is dead simple setup and startup

 ## Choosing the tech